Ahren09/Ahren0.github.io/content/_index.md

       title: Contact
       subtitle:
       text: |-
-        You can reach me in Atlanta / Beijing.
+        You can reach me in Atlanta, GA / Beijing, China.
       # Contact (add or remove contact options as necessary)
       email: yjin328[AT]gatech.edu
       phone: (+1)470-962-0241